cyberconnecthq/cybercontracts/README.md

 PINATA_JWT=
 ```

+0. Deploy `Actions` first with `npx hardhat run --network goerli hardhat-scripts/deployActions.ts`
-0. You need a `Create2Deployer` to start the deployment.
+1. You need a `Create2Deployer` to start the deployment.
 If you don't have a contract address, run `yarn deploy_deployer:goerli` or change deployerContract address in `Deploy.s.sol` to 0 to let the script deploy.
 Take down the deployer contract address
-1. Run `yarn deploy:goerli` or `yarn deploy:anvil` for local deployment.
+2. Run `yarn deploy:goerli` or `yarn deploy:anvil` for local deployment.
 If you run into any unconfirmed txs, run `yarn deploy:rinkeby --resume` to continue.
 This also verifies contract on etherscan.
 Check `profile proxy` address log to make sure it's the same as step 0.
 Otherwise, abort.
 (This manual step will be fixed)
-2. Run `yarn post_deploy` to update ABI changes
+3. Run `yarn post_deploy` to update ABI changes
-3. Run `yarn upload_animation:goerli` to upload animation uri for link3 to ipfs.
+4. Run `yarn upload_animation:goerli` to upload animation uri for link3 to ipfs.
-4. Check `DeploySetting.sol` and make sure the deployer contract is correctly set as shown in `docs/deploy/<network>/contract.md`.
+5. Check `DeploySetting.sol` and make sure the deployer contract is correctly set as shown in `docs/deploy/<network>/contract.md`.
 Run `yarn set_animation_url:goerli` to deploy link3 nft descriptor with animation url.
 Then set to profile.

 # Verify on Etherscan